 The darker evenings at this time of year means there are some incredible star viewing opportunities and astronomical sights.

-With over half of Dorset being an Area of Outstanding Natural Beauty (AONB) and with many country parks, the county’s big open skies are perfect for seeing stars.
+With over half of Dorset being a National Landscape and with many country parks, the county’s big open skies are perfect for seeing stars.
 The clear dark skies of February make this prime viewing season.

 Dorset is fortunate to have low levels of light pollution and there are locations throughout the county where visitors can experience incredible dark skies.
-Join a dark sky event, learn something new and be prepared to be amazed.
+Join a dark sky event at Durlston Country Park, learn something new and be prepared to be amazed.

 Romantic Dorset